bast/recipes/bramboraky.md

 - Add cumin, salt, and marjoram

 Fry on a pan with butter/margarine and turn once the sides a browning.
+I typically apply the butter/margerine from the "outside" and let it melt from the sides under the bramborák.

 Enjoy hot, either with salt or with jam.